 Routine travel to countries with documented C. auris infections is not likely to increase the chance of someone getting sick from C. auris.
-Persons who travel to these countries to seek medical care or who are hospitalized there for a long time may have an increased risk for C. auris infection or colonization.
+Persons who travel to these countries to seek medical care or who are hospitalized there for a long time may have an increased risk for C. auris infection or colonization; however, most new cases of C. auris infection in the U.S. are not linked to international exposure and are thought to be domestically acquired.